stefanomartins/os-downloader/README.md

 # OpenSubtitles Downloader

-Just another little Python script to autolazilly download subtitles based on the title name. ;)
+Just another little Python script to autolazilly download subtitles based on the filename. ;)